 All initial start-up costs including business registration fees, salaries for temporary staff, legal costs and accounting fees are valid deductions.
 Our virtual assistants in Austin, Texas can help you identify and calculate these expenses during the startup phase.

-As part of the government’s overall national development planning objectives, Federal agencies have set up a number of professional training programs for small business assistance purposes.
 Apart from the specific educational resources available through agency websites, there are also 900 Small Business Development Centres across the United States that any entrepreneur can feel free to use.
-SBDCs are run in partnership with the Small Business Administration (SBA), a government organization that is specifically dedicated to providing a range of small business assistance services including business planning, specialist support, license and permit assistance, and help to obtain Federal contracts.
+SBDCs run in partnership with the Small Business Administration (SBA), a government organization that is specifically dedicated to providing a range of small business assistance services.
+These services include business planning, specialist support, license and permit assistance, and help to obtain Federal contracts.

-Entrepreneurs often struggle to get the necessary financing to establish or grow their business.
-In most cases, banks and other lending institutions impose extremely high credit restrictions that even the most financially astute business owner can struggle to meet.
+Entrepreneurs often struggle to get the necessary financing in order to establish or grow their business.
+In most cases, banks and other lending institutions also impose extremely high credit restrictions.
+Even the most financially astute business owner can struggle to meet the guidelines set forth.
 In these situations, the SBA can provide additional guarantees to help secure a critical loan.
 Through its new initiative LINC, the SBA also connects startups with angel investors who can provide the necessary funding they need.